 They are 100% on board!
 They are rock n’ roll cats that reject the 9-5 grind and rules set by The Man.
-However I haven’t told them that I may need to lock them out of my office if they are being annoying.
+However, I haven’t told them that I might need to lock them out of my office if they are being annoying.

 So your ultimate goal is to write a book.
 Then what?

-My ultimate goal is to be a full time writer.
+My ultimate goal is to be a full-time writer.
 I have been doing a lot of thinking about how I want to live my life and spend my days.
-I don’t want to have a boss and I don’t want to only have 10 days of vacation a year.
-I know there will be deadlines, queries, rejection, and hustling for work but I want to live my life on my own terms instead someone else’s.
-Right now I’m focusing on the romance industry because I love its feminist spunkiness but I could move into travel writing, business writing, and creative non-fiction.
+I don’t want to have a boss, and I don’t want to only have 10 days of vacation a year.
+I know there will be deadlines, queries, rejection, and hustling for work, but I want to live my life on my own terms instead of someone else’s.
+Right now, I’m focusing on the romance industry because I love its feminist spunkiness, but I could move into travel writing, business writing, and creative non-fiction.

 I’m on board with the whole “following your dreams” business, but what about health insurance?